Professional Funeral Live Streaming Across the UK

 Can we watch the funeral live stream later?

 Yes.
-Every funeral I stream is also recorded, so you can watch it back afterwards if you miss part of the live broadcast or want to revisit the service.
+Every funeral I stream is also recorded, so you can watch it back if you miss part of the live broadcast or want to revisit the service.
 The viewing page is normally available for up to 12 months, and a downloadable copy is included for the family to keep.
-For more detail on how replay works, see my guide Can you watch a funeral live stream later?
+For more detail, see my guide Can you watch a funeral live stream later?

 Who can see the funeral live stream?

 You decide.
-Most families choose a simple viewing link — anyone with the link can watch, which works well when there is a wide circle of friends, colleagues or community members.
-If you prefer a more private approach, I can provide a restricted link so that only invited people can view.
-I'll talk through the options with you in advance so you can choose what feels right.
+Most families choose a simple viewing link — anyone with the link can watch, which works well for a wide circle of friends and community.
+If you prefer, I can provide a restricted link so only invited people can view.
+I'll talk through the options with you in advance.

 How do people watch the funeral online?

 Viewers simply click the link you share and watch on their phone, tablet, laptop or smart TV.
 There are no apps or accounts to create — just an internet connection and a device with sound.
-Before the day, I give you simple instructions you can pass on to family and friends, and I'm on hand to help if anyone has trouble connecting.
+Before the day I give you simple instructions to pass on, and I'm on hand to help if anyone has trouble connecting.

 What happens if the internet fails at the venue?

-I bring my own professional streaming equipment and mobile internet to every service and always test the connection before the service starts.
-In the rare event of a problem with the live connection, the service is still recorded locally so nothing is lost.
-If a connection drops briefly, viewers will usually see the stream resume automatically.
-If a more serious issue occurs, I upload the full recording as soon as possible so people can watch it back on the same viewing page.
+I bring my own professional mobile internet to every service and always test it before the service starts.
+In the rare event of a problem, the service is still recorded locally so nothing is lost.
+If a connection drops briefly, viewers usually see the stream resume automatically; if a more serious issue occurs, I upload the full recording as soon as possible to the same viewing page.

 Can you stream both the church and the crematorium or graveside?

 Yes, in many cases.
-I regularly provide funeral streaming across more than one location — a church service followed by a crematorium committal, or a chapel service followed by a graveside burial.
-Whether this is possible depends on the timings, locations and travel distance between venues.
-When you get in touch, I can advise on what is realistic for your specific arrangements.
+I regularly stream across more than one location — a church service followed by a crematorium committal, or a chapel service followed by a graveside burial.
+Whether it's possible depends on the timings, locations and travel between venues, and I'll advise on what's realistic when you get in touch.

 How much does funeral streaming cost?

-Do you only offer live streaming, or can you also film the funeral?
+Do you only offer live streaming, or can you film the funeral too?

-I provide both professional funeral live streaming and cinematic funeral videography.
-Live streaming is usually chosen when people need to watch online in real time; a filmed funeral is often preferred when families want a more edited record of the day to keep.
-My guide Funeral filming vs live streaming explains the differences and when each works best.
+I provide both professional live streaming and cinematic funeral videography.
+Streaming is usually chosen when people need to watch in real time; a filmed funeral is preferred when families want an edited record to keep.
+My guide Funeral filming vs live streaming explains the differences.

 How far in advance do we need to book?

-I recommend getting in touch as soon as you know the likely date and time — funerals are often arranged at short notice and I will always confirm availability quickly.
-Even if your date is very soon, it is still worth asking.
-I'm often able to help at short notice, particularly across London and the surrounding areas.
+Get in touch as soon as you know the likely date and time — funerals are often arranged at short notice and I'll always confirm availability quickly.
+Even if your date is very soon, it's still worth asking; I'm often able to help at short notice, particularly across London and the surrounding areas.

 Why Families Trust Me For Funeral Live Streaming

-Families often want reassurance that the live stream will be handled professionally, discreetly and with real experience.
-These are some of the reasons they trust me to do that.
+Families want reassurance that the stream will be handled professionally, discreetly and with real experience.
+These are some of the reasons they trust me to do exactly that.

 Over ten years' professional experience filming, photographing and streaming funerals across the UK — from small private family services to large community funerals with hundreds of mourners

-2,500+ funerals covered — ncluding Christian, Catholic, Hindu, Sikh, Muslim, Jewish, Caribbean, African, military, humanist and civil services in churches, cathedrals, mosques, gurdwaras, crematoria, cemeteries, woodland burial grounds and family homes.
+2,500+ funerals covered — including Christian, Catholic, Hindu, Sikh, Muslim, Jewish, Caribbean, African, military, humanist and civil services in churches, cathedrals, mosques, gurdwaras, crematoria, cemeteries, woodland burial grounds and family homes

-All ages and all circumstances — from infant and child funerals to celebrations of long lives, each handled with the sensitivity, care and discretion it deserves
+All ages and all circumstances — from infant and child funerals to celebrations of long lives, each handled with the sensitivity it deserves

-Professional broadcast-quality equipment — cinema-grade cameras, professional audio, bonded mobile internet and backup recording systems, so the service is captured properly even in challenging locations.
+Professional broadcast-quality equipment — cinema-grade cameras, professional audio, bonded mobile internet and backup recording, so the service is captured properly even in challenging locations

-5-star reputation trusted by families and funeral directors across London, the Midlands and beyond
+Five-star reputation trusted by families and funeral directors across the UK

-Quiet, documentary approach that keeps the focus on the family and the service, not the technology
+A quiet, documentary approach that keeps the focus on the family and the service, never the technology

-My name is Shaun, and I personally handle all funeral live streaming enquiries, bookings and filming on the day.
-I’ve been filming and streaming funerals professionally for over 10 years, covering more than 2,500 services across the UK for families of all faiths, cultures and backgrounds.
+I'm Shaun, and I personally handle every funeral live streaming enquiry, booking and the filming on the day.
+I've been streaming and filming funerals professionally for over ten years, covering more than 2,500 services across the UK for families of all faiths, cultures and backgrounds.